lhl/repo4llm/README.md

   ```sh
   repo4llm /path/to/codebase -o output.txt
   ```

+NOTE: this is hard coded to skip hidden '.' files.

 ## How It Works
 Repo4LLM traverses the directory structure, generating an indented tree representation of the files and folders.
 Users can filter the output by including or excluding specific file types, limiting the output to just what's necessary.
 This is especially useful for summarizing a codebase to prepare for LLM ingestion, where the focus is on relevant files only.